SkoolNotes/Taproot/2020HIST201/KBhHIST201HistModHist.md

 Merchantilist Empires => Merchants => Trade

 * Portchugal and Spain focused on land aqusition
+	* King and queen doing conquring
+	* Little privatization and more of a territarialist model
 * Dutch, French, and British empires focused more on actual trading
+	* Companies with charters